Satuhelin/Thesis/README.md

  Notebooks include scraping of Kremlin, China Vitae and Office of the Historian pages to get the traveling data by Chinese and Russian presidents 2001-2019.
 The data analysis is in three different notebooks, one for mapping and basic analysis, one for dmocracy and gdp analysis and one for economical crisis analysis.

- The maps as svh and Illustrator-polsihed versions can be found in maps folder.
+ The maps as svg and Illustrator-polished versions as well as the graph can be found in maps folder.